-During the years ended June 30, 2022, and 2021 we recognized net losses of \$(239,851) and \$(14,511), respectively.
+During the fiscal years ended June 30, 2023 and 2022, we recognized net losses of \$(4,295,446) and \$(239,851), respectively.
 These losses were primarily attributable to accounting, marketing, legal, filing fees and transfer agent fees to sustaining the corporate existence of the Company and public company related expenses, and transitioning from being a shell company to an operating company under its new management and brand.